 To understand how medical weed works, you need to understand Illinois cannabis laws.

 The law outlines the specific conditions that physicians can treat using medical marijuana.
-In most cases, the purpose of medical weed is to combat symptoms of illness and improve quality of life.
+In most cases, the purpose of medical cannabis is to combat symptoms of illness and improve quality of life.

 Since 2013, several petitions have added conditions to this list.
 For example, in 2016 a judge approved adding post-traumatic stress disorder to the list of qualifying conditions.

-The use of medical marijuana in Illinois really began in September 2014.
-This is when the state began accepting applications from patients, vendors or growers.
+The start of medical marijuana in Illinois really began in September 2014.
+This is when the state began accepting applications from patients, vendors, and growers.

 So What Is an MMJ Card?